 Want some visuals?
 Watch the below video of a PDX Swappers event taking place in Portland.

-You can also read all about our first swap in this delicious Eat the Love post, as well as one last fall on The Bold Italic, or more recent ones covered on fellow swappers' blogs: Nourish, Preserve, and Flourish and Picnic Bakery.
+Still want more?
+You can read all about our first swap in this delicious Eat the Love post, as well as one last fall on The Bold Italic, or more recent ones covered on fellow swappers' blogs: Nourish, Preserve, and Flourish and Picnic Bakery.
 You can also browse through the blog to look through recaps and photos from all our previous food swaps.

 Want to find out if there's a food swap in your town?
 Check out the fabulous Food Swap Network!
 If there isn't and you're interested in starting one, see their excellent info on how to host, including FAQ, resources and more.

 Also have a look at the links on the right-hand side of this blog if you are interested in reading more from other swap groups around the country, plus recent stories in the news!